peakhunt/stm32f103rct6_audio/README.md

 3th, October, 2018.

-It's been while since last time I worked on this hobby project.
+It's been a while since last time I worked on this hobby project.

 The input/outside schematic is ready and it is basically just a copy of [electrosmash](https://www.electrosmash.com/pedalshield-uno).